RealHarshThakur/js.net/README.md

 # JS.net
-This repo contains code of JScript .NET, which ships in all Windows machines by default with a built-in compiler.
+This repo contains code of JScript .NET to execute potentially malicious code, which ships in all Windows machines by default with a built-in compiler

 ## What is JScript .NET?
     You can access the whole of .NET with scripting capabilities.
     Here's the link: https://msdn.microsoft.com/en-us/ie/aa289164(v=vs.100)

+## How to compile?
+    C:\Windows\Microsoft.NET\Framework64\v4.0.30319\jsc.exe <name of the js file>
 ## What I found:
 - All the machines with .NET installed have jsc.exe in them
 - Jscript is directly compiled to .NET assembly.